Description of the Major:

 - Art studio internships are available.
 Students are professionally supervised and receive practical experience while working in art-related businesses, galleries or museums.

-- The Student Artist Society sponsors various lectures, workshops, trips and other events to supplement in-class experience.
+- CHROMA, the student organization for Art Studio and Graphic Design, sponsors various lectures, workshops, trips and other events to supplement in-class experience.

 - Study abroad programs are offered each summer to destinations such as Italy, France, England, Greece, China and Thailand.